-The annual Prague Kolache Festival celebrates the Czech heritage of Prague with polka music, dancing, food, Czech costumes, a parade, beer garden, wine tasting booths, made in Oklahoma foods, a carnival, pony rides, mechanical bull and free entertainment.
-Head to Prague this year for the 55th annual celebration of Czech heritage.
+The annual Prague Kolache Festival celebrates the Czech heritage of Prague with polka music, dancing, food, Czech costumes, a parade, beer garden, wine tasting booths, Made in Oklahoma foods, a carnival, pony rides, mechanical bull and free entertainment.
+Head to Prague this year for this annual celebration of Czech heritage.